qiime2/docs/source/tutorials/pd-mice.rst

 .. do we want to throw clawback in here?

-Now, let’s review the taxonomy associated with the sequences using the ``qiime metadata tabulate`` function.
+Now, let’s review the taxonomy associated with the sequences using the ``qiime metadata tabulate`` method.

 .. command-block::